Malakoff Diggins State Historic Park

 Location & Directions

-For an all paved route to the park: From Nevada City, travel 11-miles north on highway 49 toward Downieville.
+For an all-paved route to the park: From Nevada City, travel 11 miles north on highway 49 toward Downieville.
 Turn right on Tyler Foote Road from Highway 49 and follow the main paved road to the park.
-The main road changes names a few times from Tyler Foote Road to Cruzon Grade Road to Back Bone Road.
-Turn right on Derbec Road where the park sign is located, then right again on North Bloomfield Road at the bottom of the hill.
+The main road changes names a few times, from Tyler Foote Road to Cruzon Grade Road to Back Bone Road.
+Turn right on Derbec Road at the park sign, then right again on North Bloomfield Road at the bottom of the hill.
 You will stay on paved roads all the way to the park.
 These are not high-speed roads.
-The park is 26-miles (50 min drive time) from Nevada City.
+The park is 26 miles (50 min drive time) from Nevada City.

 Land Acknowledgement